sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 successful single app, to which they are very loyal.<sup>[6](#footnote_6)</sup> This gives it a good moat compared to the competition and a ready user community with which to entice 3rd party developers.

 XYZ is implemented using the Cosmos SDK and allows EVM-compatible smart contract  development.
-It  already has a number of dApps deployed on it.
-It has a reputation for stability, but it ranks lower than other L1s in number of dApps deployed.
+It already has a number of dApps deployed on it and has a reputation for stability.
+However, it ranks lower than other L1s in number of dApps deployed.
 It has a high market cap, say top 50 or top 20; in other words it is not insignificant.
-However it's DeFi ecosystem is not as developed as other chains: the Total Value Locked (TVL) is low compared to other chains.
+On the other hand, its DeFi ecosystem is not as developed as other chains: the Total Value Locked (TVL) is low compared to other chains.

 In summary, XYZ's team have "something" in their hands; they do not start from zero.
 There is an existing user base, which should